-Jane is a powerhouse of knowledge and experience in adaptive snow sports having specialised in the area for over 35 years.
+Jane is a powerhouse of knowledge and experience in adaptive snow sports.
+She has specialised in the area for over 35 years.
 She plays a critical leadership role with the New Zealand High Performance Para athletes through event entry, coaching assistance and operational organisation.
 Jane has coached in New Zealand and around the world.

 Previously Jane has been the Head Coach of the British Disabled Ski Team.
 She is now the Adaptive Course Manager for the NZSIA (New Zealand Ski Instructors Alliance) and holds qualifications in NZSIA, BASI and the Canadian System.
 Jane sits as the Australasia representative on the International Paralympic Committee (IPC), as well as representing Asia and Oceania on the World Para Alpine Skiing Technical Committee of the IPC.

-Jane has been with Snow Sports NZ for over ten years and has been an integral part of the Adaptive Program and the athletes Paralympic success over the past four Winter Paralympics.
+Jane has been with Snow Sports NZ for over ten years.
+She has been an integral part of the Adaptive Programme and the athletes’ Paralympic success over the past four Winter Paralympics.
 Previous PNZ roles include Head Coach for the New Zealand Paralympic Team for the 2006 Torino Paralympics and Assistant coach 2018 Pyeongchang Paralympics.